xiaofeng94/xiaofeng94.github.io/index.md

    </tr>
 </table>

 I am a master student at the School of Software Engineering, Tongji University, China, where I received my Bachelor's Degree.
 Currently, I am under the supervision of Prof. [Lin Zhang](http://sse.tongji.edu.cn/linzhang/).
-My due graduation date is July 2020.
+My due graduation date is April 2020.

 My research interest lies in solving computer vision problems with deep learning and graphics techniques.
 For the coming Fall 2020, I am seeking a Ph.D. position in relevant fields.